spech66/hugo-best-practices/README.md

 Best practices and ideas for [Hugo](https://gohugo.io/) the open-source static site generator.

-_If there is any english native speaker reading this I would be glad to get some corrections on the wording. ;-)_

 Themes based on this best practices: [Bootstrap-BP](https://github.com/spech66/bootstrap-bp-hugo-theme), [Materialize-BP](https://github.com/spech66/materialize-bp-hugo-theme), [Bootstrap-BP hugo startpage](https://github.com/spech66/bootstrap-bp-hugo-startpage).